gnoff/react-tunnel/README.md

 ## API

-### `<Provider [forwardProvided] [allowOverload] {...propsToProvide}>`
+### `<Provider provide>`

-makes `...propsToProvide` available via `context.provided` to children of Provider. use `inject` to access them easily
+makes `provide` available via `context.provided` to children of Provider. use `inject` to access them easily

 #### Props

-- `forwardProvided? {bool}`: required if this <Provider> is nested within another one in the render tree.
-  - `true`: will put parent 'context.provided' properties on it's own 'context.provided'
-  - `false`: parent 'context.provided' values will become unavailable to children of this 'Provider'
-- `allowOverload? {bool}`: required if this '<Provider>' nested within another and is configured to 'forwardProvided'
-  - `true`: local provided props will mask forwared provided props if they share the same name
-  - `false`: throws an error if a local provided prop has a name collision with a parent provided prop
-- `{...propsToProvide}`: any other prop that you pass to Provider will be made `inject`able
+- `provide {fn | object}`:
+  - `provide: function(parentProvided) { return provided<object> }`: will provide the return value of `provide` prop.
+Function takes in any provided values from parent providers if any.
+If none, an empty object is passed.
+  - `provide: object`: provides any parent provided values if nested along with `provide` object properties. if there is a key collision the properties of the `provide` prop are used and mask similarly named properties from any parent provided objects

 #### Children